(Please scroll down to find information about the Equality Duty and our Equality objectives.)

 Equality And Rights Advocates

-Our Brighstone Primary School Mission Statement
+Our EARA Mission Statement

 We, the EARA group, will ensure that everyone will feel an equal part of our community, where people are treated fairly and respectfully.
 We value equity as well as equality and the importance of respecting the rights of all.
 In our community and beyond, communication is key to building kindness and collaboration.
 Together we can build a fairer future for all.